rust-lang/rust/text/0000-path-clarity.md

 This RFC seeks to clarify and streamline Rust's story around paths and visibility for modules and crates.
 That story will look as follows:

-- Absolute paths begin with a crate name, where the keyword `crate` refers to the current crate (other forms are deprecated)
+- Absolute should paths begin with a crate name, where the keyword `crate` refers to the current crate (other forms are linted, see below)
-- `extern crate` is deprecated.
-Usage of external crates is always unambiguous, since it must somewhere involve an absolute path beginning with the crate's name.
+- `extern crate` is no longer necessary, and is linted (see below); dependencies are available at the root unless shadowed.
 - The `crate` keyword also acts as a visibility modifier, equivalent to today's `pub(crate)`.
-Consequently, uses of bare `pub` on items that are not actually publicly exported trigger a lint warning suggesting `crate` visibility instead.
+Consequently, uses of bare `pub` on items that are not actually publicly exported are linted, suggesting `crate` visibility instead.
 - A `foo.rs` and `foo/` subdirectory may coexist; `mod.rs` is no longer needed when placing submodules in a subdirectory.

 **These changes do not require a new epoch**.
+The new features are purely additive.
+They can ship with **allow-by-default** lints, which can gradually be moved to warn-by-default and deny-by-default over time, as better tooling is developed and more code has actively made the switch.

 *This RFC incorporates some text written by @withoutboats and @cramertj, who have both been involved in the long-running discussions on this topic.*